aridjayarecipes/cutesrecipes.web.app/content/post/2552-step-by-step-guide-to-make-favorite-healthy-oats-soup.md

 - "3 cups water"
 - "as needed Lemon"
 recipeinstructions:
-- "Heat the pan &amp; add 2 tbsp oil"
+- "Heat the pan & add 2 tbsp oil"
-- "Add the vegetables &amp; saute it.Then add oats to it."
+- "Add the vegetables & saute it.Then add oats to it."
 - "Add salt to it and cover it with a lid so that veggies are half cooked."
 - "Then add water and let it boil till thick."
-- "Add peper powder &amp; lime juice to it."
+- "Add peper powder & lime juice to it."
 - "Serve hot garnished with coriander leaves."
 categories:
 - Recipe